 Te Aho Ngārahu

 Te Aho Ngārahu is an initiative to improve the access to quality te reo Māori localised curriculum resources.
-You can apply for this funding round by submitting a request for story application.
-Applications open 1 July and close 31 July 2019.
+Applications for round three are now closed.

 About Te Aho Ngārahu